caukub/copycat/README.md

 ### Fast
 CopyCat is fast.
 Well.. fast enough.
 It can be faster in some areas but thanks to Rust, there was never a need to think about optimizing the speed.

+## JSON and YAML support
+CopyCat also support Y(A)ML and JSON files so configuration files can be displayed properly.

 ## Installation
 To learn how to run CopyCat check: [wiki installation page](https://github.com/quick-898/copycat/wiki/Instalation).